-Conceived of as a response to the 2016 exhibit “Witness” at New Westminster’s New Media Gallery (Joyce and Duggan 2016), “Witnessing” is a series of three projects developed by students at Simon Fraser University’s School of Interactive Art and Technology (SIAT).
-The projects, including you.got.a.pic?, all address the thematic issues raised in the Witness exhibit, that of human machine communication and mutual surveillance.
+Witnessing is a series of three new media projects developed by cMAS students at Simon Fraser University’s School of Interactive Art and Technology (SIAT).
+Witnessing was conceived of as a response to the 2016 exhibit “Witness” at New Westminster’s New Media Gallery (Joyce and Duggan 2016).
+The three projects, including my own peice you.got.a.pic?, all address thematic issues raised in the original Witness exhibit – that of human-machine communication and mutual surveillance.
 Each new media work demonstrated the uneasy marriage of our shared technological fears and desires.
-The project was published as a book, Witnessing, in 2017.